 You may be a high-end perfume wearer, forking out $250+ a bottle for your favorite bottle of scent, believing that the price is an indicator of quality and naturalness.Quality - yes.
 Naturalness - no. The price you pay for your perfume is no indicator that the product contains any natural ingredients at all.
-In fact, 99% of the perfumes you find in department stores, niche boutiques and beauty meccas as in fact 99-100% natural.(Sorry to be a buzz-kill).
+In fact, 99% of the perfumes you find in department stores, niche boutiques and beauty meccas are in fact 99-100% synthetic.(Sorry to be a buzz-kill).

 If you want to use a truly natural perfume, the packaging needs to state clearly that it is made from 100% natural ingredients.

 Ok, now back to the topic at hand.

 What is wrong with a long-lasting fragrance?
 And why do natural perfumes not linger as long as synthetics?

 Molecules derived from nature will biodegrade because they are natural, and succumb to the same principles of nature as anything else that is natural - grass, oranges, or last week’s lasagna.
 If it is from nature, it will start to degrade once exposed to oxygen.

 Natural ingredients in perfume will start break down on the skin once they are sprayed; it’s both the exposure to oxygen and the bacteria on your skin, as well as body heat, environment etc that start the process, and natural molecules will not resist that.